Your career options in medicine: specialisms

 An ability to cope with uncertainty is useful – human nature, the basis of work in psychiatry, can be unpredictable.
 Self-awareness and self-monitoring is vital in an area where emotions can run high but patients’ interests should be paramount.

 Rehabilitation medicine focuses on reducing disability and enabling people with disabilities to fulfil their potential, as well as managing their medical conditions.
 Rehabilitation medicine has two main areas of activity: neurological and locomotor rehabilitation.
-Neurological patients include those with spinal injuries, brain injuries (including stroke) and progressive disorders.
+Neurological patients include those with spinal injuries, brain injuries (including strokes) and progressive disorders.
 Locomotor rehabilitation deals with patients who have limb loss and musculoskeletal conditions.

 Rehabilitation is not necessarily about making people better but helping them to live with their condition and to become as independent as their condition allows.
 Even simple changes can make a difference to the lives of patients.